Trump Issues Order To Block Broadcom's Takeover of Qualcomm - Slashdot

 And why would people who make and purchase and use guns react differently?
 Because actual thinking informed people understand that Obama had ali

-Re: Trump's administration issued the order (Score:1)
+Re: Trump's administration issued the order (Score:2, Interesting)

 If Trump didn't mean what he said, why did Breitbart run the headline: "Trump the gun grabber"?
 Why did the NRA feel they needed to have a meeting with him after these comments?
 You can say people are being dumb and the President didn't mean what he said...
 But a lot of conservatives seemed to take it the same way.